EliAndrewC/l7r/setting/l7r.md

 As explained above, Rokugan has 7 Great Clans, each of which has 3-5 Great Families.
 Most of those Families have a ruling house and a number of vassal houses.

 For example, one campaign takes place in Damasu lands.
-The Damasu are a vassal family to the Akodo family.
+The Damasu are a vassal family to the Akodo Family.
 Thus, all Damasu samurai have the Akodo name, e.g. their previous daimyo was Akodo no Damasu Kojima.
 Note that Akodo is the family name, "no Damasu" indicates that he is "of the Damasu" vassal house, and Kojima is his personal name.

 There are 15 ranks of the samurai caste in this version of Rokugan.
 (This is more than in the published books, but the original 10 ranks proved insufficient to encompass all of the layers of government.)
 The Emperor, of course, is of the Fifteenth Rank, referred to in conversation as "rank 15".
 A lowly samurai who has just passed their gempukku and not yet been assigned to a significant government post would be "of the First Rank" (referred to in conversation as "a rank 1 samurai").